Endicott Peabody (educator): Schoolmaster

 Groton School opened in 1884.
 Peabody fashioned the curriculum and lifestyle for boys from upper-class families, whom he wished to steer toward moral leadership, philanthropy, and contributions to the public good.
 Although Peabody was ambivalent about his own time at boarding school, he was strongly influenced by Cheltenham's emphasis on public service, declaring that "if some Groton boys do not enter political life and do something for our land it won't be because they have not been urged."
 His public-minded approach, blue-blooded American lineage, and English manners were attractive to wealthy parents who were "privately disgusted with the bringing up of well-to-do American boys of that period."
-His students eventually included Theodore Roosevelt's four sons; Theodore's cousin, the future president Franklin D. Roosevelt; and Morgans, Whitneys, McCormicks, and children of other prominent families.
+His students eventually included President Theodore Roosevelt’s four sons; Theodore's cousin, the future president Franklin D. Roosevelt; and Morgans, Whitneys, McCormicks, and children of other prominent families.

 The school's marketing materials said that the school would "prepar[e] boys for college," but also "cultivate manly, Christian character, having regard to moral and physical as well as intellectual development."
 Peabody had been a good athlete at Cheltenham, and Groton was one of the first American schools to emphasize organized sports as part of the day-to-day curriculum.
 Peabody also believed that his (mostly) wealthy students required strict discipline.
 He refused to allow any student to receive more than 25 cents per week in allowance, authorized hazing (including "pumping," a form of waterboarding) until the 1920s, and expelled Archie Roosevelt for flippantly calling the school "the old Christ factory."
 To tie these two strands together, Peabody heavily emphasized football, writing that "[i]n these days of exceeding comfort, the boys need an opportunity to endure hardness and, it may be, suffering ...
 Football has in it the element which goes to make a soldier."